mozilla/autophone/USAGE.md

 The test manifest file is used to select the tests which Autophone will run.
-The file is a standard ini file which has a section for each test which can contain a `config` option which points to a test configuration file and per-device options.
+The file is a standard ini file which has a section for each test which can contain a `config` option which is a space separated list of test configuration files and per-device options.
 Tests are implemented as python scripts in the [tests/](tests/) directory.
 The section name for a test is the basename of the test's script.

-The value of the `config` option for each test section is a path (relative to the test manifest file) to a test configuration file which can be used to provide additional configuration information for the test.
+The value of the `config` option for each test section is a space separated list of paths (relative to the test manifest file) to test configuration files which can be used to provide additional configuration information for the test.
+Most tests will use a single config file.
+In cases like the unit tests where the same python test script can run different tests, using multiple config files allows the creation of different configurations of the same test script.
 If the `config` file does not exist or it otherwise not readable, default values for the settings will be used.

 The names of the optional devicename options are the device names, and their values are space delimited list of repository names which the